gc4rella/go-dummy-vnfm/README.md

 In case no such flag is specified, the default behaviour is to search in the current directory for a file named `config.toml`.

+Follow the [tutorial] to learn how to use the dummy VNFM.

 ## How to configure `go-dummy-vnfm`

 The sample configuration should work straight out of the box with a standard local setup of OpenBaton.